The Big Bang

 ( i -i ), ( j -j ), ( k -k ), ( -1 -1 )

 At several places in this website is concluded that areas of forward time evolving vacuum and areas of backward time evolving vacuum can spatially exist next to each other, separated by the time border.
+And how to proceed then?

 TO INVESTIGATE

 The velocity of the universe is determined then about 100 % everywhere.
-So the location of the universe must be indefinite, 100 percent undetermined, in accordance with the Heisenberg uncertainty principle.
+So the location of the universe must be indefinite, 100 percent undetermined, in accordance with the Heisenberg uncertainty principle (2.1).
 Our matter is able to stand still with respect to the expanding frame, more or less embodied by the receding galaxies and especially the CMB.

 In our universe as it is now, there is no preferred location where the BB occurred, all locations are equally valid (5.1)